 What does it mean to be human?
-This FIG explores what it means to be a human being, and how humanness is shaped by biology (cells, genes, ecology, evolution) and culture (groups such as gender, class, family, nationality, religion, race), and how biology and culture are interconnected (health, food, opportunity, perception, circumstance).
+Is there a simple or single definition?
+Has it changed since our origin?
+How do we define that origin?
+We will explore what it means to be a human, and how we are shaped by biology (cells, genes, ecology, evolution) and culture (groups such as gender, class, family, nationality, religion, race), and how biology and culture are interconnected (health, food, opportunity, perception, circumstance).

 College Connections Faculty: Larry Ulibarri